hubotio/hubot-help/README.md

 - `HUBOT_HELP_REPLY_IN_PRIVATE` (set to any value) will force calls to `hubot help` to be answered in private
 - `HUBOT_HELP_DISABLE_HTTP` (set to any value) will disable the web interface for help
+- `HUBOT_HELP_HIDDEN_COMMANDS` comma-separated list of commands that will not be displayed in help

 ## Sample Interaction